 - In a sweep boat, unequal hand heights from side to side may cause one side to drag their oars on the water and thereby turn the boat as well as to slow it.

 - Hands too often are too far apart both on the vertical and horizontal plane and therefore cannot stabilize the boat on the crossover and result in blade dragging on the water.

 Importance of the Last Part of the Recovery Before the Catch:

 - As the athlete approaches the Catch, the athlete should not square up the blade too early, or the blade area associated with the early square will cause air drag and greatly slow the velocity of the boat at the point where the potential velocity is the greatest!

-- Following the gunnel up to the catch with one’s hands, looking down at electronics too much, or rushing the slide to the catch causing the hands to drop and the oar to take even longer to get buried and all the time slowing the boat velocity by the resulting air drag.
+- Do not follow the gunnel up to the catch with one’s hands, or look down at electronics too much, keep your “eyes -on-the-road” with the head up, don’t rush the slide to the catch causing the hands to drop and the oar to take even longer to get buried, all the time slowing the boat velocity by the resulting air drag.

-- Early and accelerated movement of the mass to the stern “rushing the slide” increases boat speed, but then results in abrupt deceleration and huge momentum change (usually accompanied by a drop of the hands) and a large negative change in boat speed.
+- Early and accelerated movement of the rower’s mass to the stern “rushing the slide” increases boat speed, but then can result in abrupt deceleration and huge momentum change (usually accompanied by a drop of the hands) and a large negative change in boat speed.

 The most efficient rowers will maintain a quick release, then allow the hands to flow away, forward followed by the body, and then a uniform seat speed until just before the catch with the last few inches of slide remaining a quick speed up in conjunction with a quick catch.
 This will prolong the momentum and have a positive impact on maintaining boat velocity.